 I have to admit that I am too often guilty of thinking “inside the box” when using my pressure cooker (i.e. quickly cooking meats that need tenderizing), so I am loving the challenge of expanding my horizons.
-This vegetarian dal has no meat, but the pressure cooker has dry, unsoaked beans ready in a fraction of the time required on the stove top.
+This pressure cooker dal is vegetarian, but the pressure cooker has dry, unsoaked beans ready in a fraction of the time required on the stove top.

 Chana dal is my favorite of all of the Indian pulses.
 Pulses include beans, lentils, and peas.
 “Dal” is a split pulse.
 Chana dal is a split chick pea.
 Read A Guide to Indian Dal, Lentils, Beans, and Pulses for an in depth look at Indian pulses.